otac0n/otac0n.github.com/blog/drafts/range-header-i-choose-you.md

 --next--</code></pre>

-The `Range` header style allows for requests that specify multiple ranges and HTTP supports sending these back as a multipart docuemnt.
+The `Range` header style allows for requests that specify multiple ranges; HTTP supports sending results back as a multipart docuemnt.

 ## Conclustion ##